You are here: Urology Textbook > Kidneys > Renal insufficiency > Acute renal injury

 Epidemiology of Acute Kidney Injury

-10–20% of hospital patients suffer from acute kidney failure and up to 35–60% of patients admitted on intensive care units.
-On ICU, mortality increases to 60% when dialysis becomes necessary (Alscher et al, 2019).
+10–20% of hospital patients suffer from acute kidney failure and up to 35–60% of patients in intensive care.
+In ICU, mortality increases to 60% when dialysis becomes necessary (Alscher et al., 2019).

 Etiology of Acute Kidney Injury